top of page

 Most likely you are asking, “Why would he pick this scripture to talk about the rapture?”
 Seems like a valid enough question to me.
 There is a sickness in today’s society of “church goers” that has rampantly invaded all lives, for both the true believers and the pretenders.
 If it feels right and good, then we readily accept it into our doctrine.
 Here comes some tough love!
 Example:

-The theory of the rapture did not exist until the 1830’s.
+The idea of the rapture did not exist until the 1830’s.
 A woman, Margaret Macdonald, who belonged to an off-shoot cult of the Catholic Church, had a vision of the rapture, and called it “by the power of the Holy Spirit.”
 Doesn’t it seem that cultists are always having these spiritual enlightenments, with no scriptural backing?
 Sound like Joseph Smith and the Mormons?
-And what about the Jehovah’s Witnesses?
+Or what about Charles Russell the founder of the Jehovah’s Witnesses?
 These cults all came about at the same time.
 Looks like there was a real spiritual attack back in the mid-1800s.
-These cults and cultish ideas are always full of man’s thoughts bringing a new way to break away from some tradition they felt was off-base.
-We are always dissatisfied with the norm!
-But if you really want craziness, just look to the first norm, the Catholic Church itself!
-It is full of man’s ways, money, and control.
+We should look at ourselves and wonder are we “to be children tossed here and there by waves and carried about by every wind of doctrine, by the trickery of men, by craftiness in deceitful scheming?”
+Most of us agree that certain cults and cultish ideas are outlandish!
+Mankind is always looking for the next new insight.
+And the crazier, the better.
+We have got to stop making things up to suit ourselves!!

 Paul prophesied about this in his second letter to Timothy; 2 Timothy 4: 3-4 (NASB) “For the time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires, and will turn away their ears from truth and will turn aside to myths.”

 Why do we swallow these beliefs with no thought process at all?
 And the more fantastical, the easier we accept!
 A quote from Adolf Hitler said, “The bigger the lie, the easier they will believe.”
 The real disaster comes when someone thinks that what is being taught sounds wrong.
 They see a need for a change.
 But we make these needed changes up by our own concoctions.
-Case in point; the theory of the rapture has become church doctrine and is widely accepted as religious fact.
+Case in point; the idea of the rapture has become church doctrine and is widely accepted as religious fact.
 We throw a few scriptures in (1 Thessalonians 4: 15-17) to make it believable and “poof” we have a new and improved doctrine.
 Remember, we can always use Scripture to prove anything we want if we stretch it far enough.

 Why does the Church allow this kind of heresy to invade Her core belief system?
 My troubled thought is that it is because we are always looking for an easier way!
 We prefer our own ideas and fantasies to the hard truth of the Gospel.
 Jesus said, “The gate is narrow and the road is hard.
 Carry your cross.
 And die to self.”
 Well, that just doesn’t sit right with most of us.
 We want a stroll to heaven, not a grind!
 We are too busy living a life of make-believe when we should be preparing for battle.
 Laziness and mediocrity have made us indifferent to the commands of Christ.
 What happens if there is no rapture?
 We are completely out-numbered and out-classed.
 It will be a slaughter!